 Bracco Italiano Temperament

-The Italian Pointer is quite trainable but prefers positive reinforcement methods for best resulst.
-If you use negative reinforcement, this stubborn dog breed will not obey.
+This Italian Pointer is very trainable and responsive, but prefers positive reinforcement methods for best results.
+If you regularly scold the dog, this stubborn dog breed will likely not obey.
 All in all, the Bracco enjoys working the most since it was bred to hunt.

 6. Neapolitan Mastiff